reidmorrison/mongo_ha/README.md

 Retries are initially performed quickly in case it is a brief network issue and then backs off to give the replica-set time to elect a new master.

-Currently Only Supports Ruby Mongo driver v1.11.x.
-Submit an issue if other versions need support too.
+Supports Ruby Mongo driver V1.x.x

 `mongo_ha` transparently supports `MongoMapper` since it uses the mongo ruby driver that is patched by loading this gem.
-Earlier versions of Mongoid will also benefit from `mongo_ha`, the latest version of Mongoid uses Moped that should be avoided and is due to be replaced.
+Earlier versions of Mongoid will also benefit from `mongo_ha`, the latest version of Mongoid uses Moped that should be avoided since it is due to be replaced by the Ruby Mongo driver V2 when it is released.

 Mongo Router processes will often return a connection failure on their side as an OperationFailure.
 This code will also retry automatically when the router